brian-cespedes/OptimizedKMeansScala/README.md

       <img width="250" alt="screen shot 2018-01-14 at 10 33 09 am" src="https://user-images.githubusercontent.com/15849566/34919305-659193a4-f916-11e7-9b1f-56c1af2f11e0.png">
       </p>

       * The paper uses a concept of *global filtering* to determine whether a point changed its cluster assignment.
-A point x did not change its cluster if
+        Although, *global filtering* reduces many distance calculations, its 	effectiveness gets throttled in presence of big movers.
+Based on that a point x did not change its cluster if

       <p align = "center">
       <img width="350" alt="screen shot 2018-01-14 at 10 44 44 am" src="https://user-images.githubusercontent.com/15849566/34919389-f9c0c6fc-f917-11e7-874e-038fe9a2ecb1.png">
       </p>

        * b(x) is closest center assigned to point x, ub(x) is upper bound of point x, lb(x) is lower bound of point x and delta(b) is change in distance of center b.
+In order to initialize these bounds we use distance to the best cluster center as the *upper bound* and distance to second-closest cluster center as the *lower bound* .

-       * The paper modifies the global filtering and introduces two types of filtering group and local.
-Only group filtering is implemented here that updates the various bounds.
+       * The paper modifies the global filtering and introduces two types of filtering *group* and *local*.
+Only group
+         filtering is implemented here that updates the various bounds. *Group filtering* is a generalization of the global filtering that addresses shortcoming of *global filtering* through an elastic design.
+It first groups k-clusters into t groups prior to first iteration of K-Means subsequently using global filtering.
+	        It carefully maintains *upper bound* of distance from a given point to its assigned cluster center, and its *lower bound* of the distance to other cluster centers.
+The interplay between these two bounds forms a two-level filter, through which, Yinyang K-means avoids unnecessary distance calculations effectively.

        * The implementation of YinYang algorithm starts with transfroming each point to a RDD of tuples represented as (point, clusterAssignment, upperBound, lowerBound).
-Center update is used as described above to optimize the update step.
+Center update is used as described above to optimize the update   step(Step 3.1 below Equation 1 is Center Update equation).
        * Instead of using local filtering, standard distance computation to each center was used for such points.

        <p align = "center">